 Assets intended for ownership or use over a longer period are classified as fixed assets.
 Other assets are classified as current assets.
 Debtors due within one year are classified as current assets.
 Similar criteria are applied for classifying current and long-term liabilities.

 Research and development expenses are expensed on a continuous basis.
 In addition to spending on direct research and development in each partnership, the operator also charges expenses for general research and development to the partnership in accordance with the size of exploration, development and operating expenses in the partnership.

 Exploration and development costs

-Petoro employs the successful-efforts method to record exploration and development costs for oil and gas operations by the SDFI in the SDFI accounts.
+Petoro employs the successful-efforts method to record exploration costs for oil and gas operations by the SDFI in the SDFI accounts.
 This means that expenses related to geological and geophysical surveying are expensed.
 However, expenses related to exploration drilling are capitalised in anticipation of evaluation, and are expensed should the evaluation show that the discovery is not commercial.
 Considerable time can elapse between the drilling of a well and a final development decision.
 Capitalised exploration expenses are accordingly assessed quarterly to determine whether sufficient progress is being made in the projects so that the criteria for capitalisation continue to be met.
-Dry wells in production licences or those where progress is insufficient are expensed.
+Dry wells or those where progress is insufficient are expensed.

 Expenses relating to development, including wells, field installations and production facilities, are capitalised.
 Costs for operational preparations are expensed on a continuous basis.